 Ontario Tech is a university that prides itself on its innovative programs in science and technology.
-We have two engineering faculties with a wide range of programs: the Faculty of Engineering & Applied Science and the Faculty of Energy Systems & Nuclear Science.
+We have faculties with a wide range of programs: the Faculty of Engineering & Applied Science and the Faculty of Energy Systems & Nuclear Science.

 While engineering is a popular program at Ontario Tech and many other universities across Canada, there are still many misconceptions of engineers and the profession.

 To remedy this, I have compiled a list of some interesting facts that you may have previously not known about engineers.